Access to the territory and push backs

 Readmissions to neighbouring countries

-Over the years, according to the information provided by IGI-DAI,[6] the Romanian Government has concluded readmission agreements with countries such as: Republic of Moldova, Albania, Lebanon, North Macedonia, Türkiye, Russia Federation, Georgia, Ukraine, India, Iraq, Armenia and China.
-These agreements were concluded by the Romanian Governmental for a non-determined period of time.
+Over the years, according to the information provided by IGI-DAI,[11] the Romanian Government has concluded readmission agreements with 18 countries, among which: the Republic of Moldova, Albania, Lebanon, North Macedonia, Türkiye, Russia Federation, Georgia, Ukraine, India, Iraq, Armenia and China.
+According to CNRR, both returns and readmissions are made based on protocols, so these decisions are based on legal provisions and notified to the persons in question.[12]

 Access to Romanian territory and asylum: statistics and practices